 What is New Media Art?

-A range of new forms of contemporary art – many of which are found in this portfolio – are largely invisible to the general public.
+A range of new forms of contemporary art are enabled by modern technology, referred to generally as new media art.
 As a culture we tend to equate art with the products of film, television, and popular music.
 While these are well known, new areas for expression in art have greatly expanded in the past few decades.

-Classically, we tend to think of art as consisting of drawing, painting, prinkmaking, sculpture and more recently photography.
-In the modern world, we might also including the production of film and television.
+Classically we tend to think of art as consisting of drawing, painting, printmaking, sculpture and more recently photography.
+In the modern world we might also including the production of film and television.
 The developments of computer graphics have brought digitally-based art to the general public through modern filmmaking.
-However, there are many novel art forms arising from digital and physical medium which are still largely unknown and relatively invisibile, but which have been in production from many decades now.
+However there are many novel art forms arising from digital and physical medium which are still largely unknown and relatively invisible but which have been in production from many decades now.
 Some fields of New Media Art include kinetic sculpture, information art, organic and algorithmic art, interactive art, machinima and game design.
 Yet many forms of new media remain relatively unknown.
 I believe this is largely due to a lack of context and general theory in New Media Arts.

 When we look at a painting, such as Salvador Dali’s Persistence of Memory (click here), we experience much more than simply paint.
-We preceive art immediately on the level of meaning.
+We perceive art immediately on the level of meaning.
 If someone ask, “What are you looking at?”, of a particular painting one response is, “A painting.”
-Yet we know we are being asked: What aspect of meaning do you find intrugining about this work?
-The primary function of art, implicit in our looking at it, is to convey an idea, message, or symbol through seeing.
+Yet we know we are being asked: What aspect of meaning do you find intriguing about this work?
+The primary function of art, implicit in our looking at it, is to convey an idea, message or symbol through seeing.

 New Media Art has often be criticized for having “no solid theoretical foundation”.
 This is partly because so many new forms seem to defy traditional classification.
 For example, is game design a form of art, a field of computer science, or a kind of literary narrative?
 Many of the recent objections to games as an art form have to do with content.
 In academia, painting has both beautiful and controversial examples through history, yet games have struggled more to achieve academic status.
 This may be due in part to its interdisciplinary nature.